Our Timeline

 MSPCC

-Eliot combines with the Massachusetts Society for the Prevention of Cruelty to Children (MSPCC) to further strengthen the agency’s services and better address the needs of children and families.
-By joining forces, children and families struggling with mental health issues, domestic and community violence, abuse and neglect, and poverty have…Read More
+Eliot incorporates the Massachusetts Society for the Prevention of Cruelty to Children (MSPCC).
+With MSPCC becoming a division of Eliot, children and families have greater access to a comprehensive system of care to address mental health issues, domestic and community violence, abuse and neglect, and poverty.

 Bread & Jams, Inc.